TruongTanPhatITITIU20140/Project-OOP/README.md

 ![OOP_Project](https://user-images.githubusercontent.com/91873890/173098932-6acf7426-cd9f-4383-9c77-d82c99e6da25.jpg)

 ### How to install:
-* Install Java package, JRE, JDK.
+* Install Java packages, JRE, JDK.
 * Unzip the file -> open project in Eclipse -> run in Main file.
 * When download file history score, it is in the download folder in C.
 * Install JUnit Test for Java before run test case.